Bhavanapuramsetty/Machine-Learning/README.md

-Limited dataset scope (high school students from few institutions).
+Limited to NYC DOT data (2022–2024), which may not generalize to other cities.

-Excludes dynamic factors like student motivation or teaching quality.
+Excludes real-time factors like road incidents or construction events.

+Basic HTML interface lacks advanced visualization (e.g., map-based predictions).

 Future Work